 - Population growth, rising water use and climate change will increasingly affect future water resources in the UK.
 If water efficiency action is not increased, the UK could be hit by water shortages by 2050.

 Saving water saves money especially if you are on a water meter.
 Installing simple devices such as water-efficient taps and showers will save both water and energy by minimising the use of heated water.
 Around 18% of energy consumption in UK homes is spent heating water, and about 12% of a typical gas heated home’s heating bill is from the water for showers, baths and the hot water tap.
 So even if you don’t have a water meter you could still be saving money on your energy bill.
-Such large financial savings can be particularly vital for households facing water and/or energy poverty.
+Such large financial savings can be particularly vital for households facing water and energy poverty.

 Our use of water and energy are closely linked.
-Operational emissions from the water industry account for nearly 1% of the UK’s total.
-A major source of emissions is from using hot water within homes.
-Reducing the time you shower or the amount of hot water you use for cleaning dishes therefore has a significant impact on your personal carbon footprint.
+Operational emissions from the water industry account for nearly 1% of the UK’s total carbon emissions.
+This is because water treatment is energy and chemical intensive and transporting water around the country requires a great deal of pumping.
+Reducing your water use will therefore have an impact on your carbon footprint.

-Half of England’s rivers are over-abstracted.
-This puts aquatic ecosystems and wildlife at threat.
-Using water efficiently means that we can minimise the amount of additional water resources being taking out of our rivers and aquifers, especially as demands are rising.
+Using water efficiently means that we can minimise the amount of additional water resources being taken out of our rivers and aquifers, especially as demands are rising.
 This protects our water resources and the wildlife that live in them and rely on them for their survival.

 Securing Water Supplies